How we are governed | World Vision Skip to main content

 He holds an MBA from Smurfit Graduate Business School as well as a MA in Politics and International Relations from University College Dublin.

 Barry joined the World Vision Ireland Board in March 2023.
-He serves on the WVIRE Ministry Committee.
+He Serves as the Chair of the Fundraising, Marketing, Communications, Resource and Development Committee.

 Image